Skip to content

 There you have it, five tips to help you create and/or maintain an effective author website as the foundation of your book marketing.
 And, aside from your domain name, you can tweak just about everything else on a website if it’s not working as it should – if it’s not getting conversions.

-* Conversion is what happens when a visitor clicks on one of your CTAs.
+* Conversion is what occurs when a visitor clicks on one of your CTAs.
 It’s a visitor taking action.
-This is a primary purpose of your author website.
+This is the primary purpose of your author website.

 I’m a working children’s ghostwriter, rewriter, editor, and coach.
 I can help turn your story into a book you’ll be proud to be the author of, one that’s publishable and marketable.